SWAC Football Championship Game: History

 In July 2010, commissioner Duer Sharp announced the SWAC was interested in participating in the Legacy Bowl against the MEAC to determine the annual black college football national championship.
 Although a decision regarding the contest was postponed to 2011, SWAC participation in the event would potentially end the annual championship game in Birmingham.
 Ultimately, the SWAC championship game was retained, and in May 2013, SWAC officials announced a move from Legion Field to Reliant Stadium in Houston, Texas starting with the December 2013 playing.

 In June 2017, the SWAC announced that it would end its football championship game following that season's contest, and would send its regular season champion to the Celebration Bowl from 2018 onward.
 In June 2018, the league reversed course, announcing that a championship game would be played in Birmingham.
 In November 2018, the league further advised that the championship game would be played at the “SWAC institution with the highest ranking.”
-The December 2018 game was held at Jack Spinks Stadium in Lorman, Mississippi, home field of the Alcorn State Braves; the December 2019 game returns to the same venue.
-The 2021 Spring SWAC Championship football game was moved to the Mississippi Veterans Memorial Stadium, setting the game back up to its original format, at a neutral football stadium.
-The 2021 SWAC Championship for the fall season will go back to a campus site.
+The December 2018 game was held at Jack Spinks Stadium in Lorman, Mississippi, home field of the Alcorn State Braves; the December 2019 game returned to the same venue.
+The championship game for the 2020 season, held in the spring of 2021, was moved to a neutral site, Mississippi Veterans Memorial Stadium.
+Subsequent games have been held at campus sites.